emmettgb/Neptune.jl/README.md

 ### Neptune

-Neptune is a(n) (unauthorised) fork of the Notebook platform Pluto by Fons van der Plas, for those (like Data Scientists) who have requirements which conflict with the reactive aspect of Pluto.
+Neptune is a(n) (unauthorised) fork of the Notebook platform Pluto *by Fons van der Plas and others), for those (like Data Scientists) who have requirements which conflict with the reactive aspect of Pluto.
 It is hope that Neptune is only an interim solution, and that the capabilities it enables will eventually exist within the Pluto, but that it is not certain.
 Those with smaller applications or which do not load external scripts, and who are unfamiliar with Pluto should first try it.

 _Writing a notebook is not just about writing the final document — Neptune empowers the experiments and discoveries that are essential to getting there._